ibm-cloud-docs/mas-ms/operations.md

 #### 3.3  Welcome Kit
 {: #welcome-kit}

-When the SaaS environments are provisioned and ready, the customer contacts on the order's Provisioning Form will receive a Welcome Kit from IBM with full details on accessing their environments.
-Customers will be provided a URL for each environment and will be able to login as the maxadmin (Maximo) or system (TRIRIGA) user.
+When the MAS environments are provisioned and ready, the customer contacts on the order's Provisioning Form will receive a Welcome Kit from IBM with full details on accessing their environments.
+Customers will be provided a URL for each environment and will be able to login as the maxadmin (Maximo) user.
 Customers are responsible for setting up additional users and security groups within each environment

 #### 3.4  On Boarding Meeting
 {: #onboarding-meeting}